Tuffyk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 19. replace A and C from input to Z and e respectively Task 20. removes all letters c and C from input
 Task 21. reverse input
+Task 22. display all users and their home directories sorted by users